nasa/DdsJs/README.md

-When modifying the native code that makes the runtime, under the `DdsJs` directory, it is possible to "sanity check" the code modifications without having to package and deploy the `dds-js-devkit` NPM package onto a test package.
+When modifying the native code that makes the runtime, under the `DdsJs` directory, it is possible to "sanity check" the code modifications without having to package and deploy the `dds-js` NPM package onto a test package.
 The `package.json` file for **DDS.js** brings a script called `dbgbuild` that, when invoked, creates a static library with the runtime code compiled.
 The static library is not meant for any use, but rather serves as a